AlPalPie/petadoption-be/README.md

 https://github.com/AlPalPie/petadoption-fe
 ```

-Users can view profiles and pictures of animals added by other users.
-Users must create an account and login in order to be able to add, update, or delete animals or images.
-Users can create an account with one of 3 roles, in order of increasing privileges - Customer, Employee, Admin.
-For demonstration purposes, all 3 roles are available to anyone.

 This is a personal project whose purpose is to sharpen my skills in full-stack development.

 My wife and I live in a community where several stray cats have made a home amid the landscaping, mooching off many of the residents for sustenance and all-around being semi-affectionate bundles of joy.